 Not just since the last leak and hack of German politicians and other public figures, secure access to accounts is an important topic.
-Secure passwords has been a long time topic but mostly for IT-Pros, IT-Nerds and maybe for people wearing hats made out of aluminium foil, but not for private or semi-private users.
+Secure passwords have been a long time topic but mostly for IT-Pros, IT-Nerds and maybe for people wearing hats made out of aluminum foil, but not for private or semi-private users.

-Often unexperienced users tend to be lost and don’t know what to do to secure their accounts.
+Often inexperienced users tend to be lost and don’t know what to do to secure their accounts.
 Sometimes they don’t even see the need.
-This article addresses the unexperienced but also experienced users to what you can do to secure your internet accounts like Facebook, Twitter, Email etc. against malicious access from third parties and, if you have a breach, to mitigate the risks.
+This article addresses the unexperienced but also experienced users of what you can do to secure your internet accounts like Facebook, Twitter, Email, etc. against malicious access from third parties and, if you have a breach, to mitigate the risks.